 Raising a Healthy Schnoodle

 Like many dog breeds, Schnoodles come in various sizes, which means they can grow as heavy as 6 lbs. to 75 lbs.
 Usually, the average Schnoodle is between 12 lbs. to 20 lbs.
 If you’ve stumbled across a bigger size Schnoodle, then it’s likely resembling the Giant Schnauzers and Standard Poodles which can weigh anywhere between 20 lbs. to 75 lbs.
 Generally speaking, the smaller your Schnoodle is, the longer it will live.
+If you’re interested in figuring out the size of your Schnoodle and its associated health risks, we highly recommend that you try an Embark Dog DNA test for your dog.

 The Schnoodle breed tends to have long, thick fur coats that overgrow.
 With its coat, owners are required to trim and maintain it regularly.
 Remember to brush their fur several times a week and have them groomed at least once every two to three months.
 Feel free to experiment with your Schnoodle’s hair.
 You can have it cut super short like summer crop or let it grow out to become the Rapunzel version of dogs.